Course type: A level & Applied • Awarding/exam body: Edexcel

 Paper 3: Speaking (30%)

 With a Spanish A Level qualification you can study the language at University as a subject in itself or joined to another subject of your choice.
 You can also follow different career paths, such as: Translator, Interpreter, Teacher, Journalist and Bilingual Secretary.
 You can also work in a variety of sectors like Business, Finance, Tourism, Media, Retail and many others.

 In addition/ within those 6 GCSEs, for this subject you will need to achieve Grade 6 in Spanish.
-Native speakers to be interviewed by Head of Department if they do not have a GCSE qualification in Spanish)
+Native speakers to be interviewed by Head of Department if they do not have a GCSE qualification in Spanish.